Meat alternative: Production and composition

-The types of ingredients that can be used to create meat substitutes is expanding, from companies like Plentify, which are using high-protein bacteria found in the human microbiome, to companies like Meati Foods, that are cultivating the mycelium of fungi to form steaks, chicken breasts, or fish.
+The types of ingredients that can be used to create meat substitutes is expanding, from companies like Plentify, which are using high-protein bacteria found in the human microbiome, to companies like Meati Foods, that are cultivating the mycelium of fungi—in this case, Neurospora crassa—to form steaks, chicken breasts, or fish.

 Soy protein isolates or soybean flour and gluten are usually used as foundation for most meat substitutes that are available on the market.
 Soy protein isolate is a highly pure form of soy protein with a minimum protein content of 90%.
 The process of extracting the protein from the soybeans starts with the dehulling, or decortication, of the seeds.
 The seeds are then treated with solvents such as hexane to extract the oil from them.
 The oil-free soybean meal is then suspended in water and treated with alkali to dissolve the protein while leaving behind the carbohydrates.
 The alkaline solution is then treated with acidic substances to precipitate the protein, before being washed and dried.
-The removal of fats and carbohydrates, results in a product that has a relatively neutral flavor.
-Soy protein is also considered a "complete protein" as it contains all of the essential amino acids that are crucial for proper human growth and development.
+The removal of fats and carbohydrates results in a product that has a relatively neutral flavor.
+Soy protein is also considered a "complete protein", as it contains all of the essential amino acids that are crucial for proper human growth and development.

+After the textured base material is obtained, a number of flavorings can be used to give a meaty flavor to the product.
+The recipe for a basic vegan chicken flavor is known since 1972, exploiting the Maillard reaction to produce aromas from simple chemicals.
+Later understanding of the source of aroma in cooked meat also found lipid oxidation and thiamine breakdown to be important processes.
+By using more complex starting materials such as yeast extract (considered a natural flavoring in the EU), hydrolyzed vegetable protein, various fermented foods, and spices, these reactions are also replicated during cooking to produce richer and more convincing meat flavors.